dcunited001/dcunited001.github.io/_posts/2016-05-03-facets-of-greatness-part-1-intro.md

 to be filled.
 I was forced to search hard for meaning in life, but there was nothing there, nothing real anyways.
 I eventually found that I needed to create my own meaning in life.

+> So how do I find the path to Elysia?

 ![Myst](/img/posts/2016-05-03-facets-of-greatness-part-1-intro/myst.png)